 Peter engages well with key members of the community and has a good relationship with them.
 He is described by his nominator as being very organised in terms of his knowledge of forthcoming community events being held in the area, and always plans in advance to ensure the correct resources are available to assist.
 He also works proactively when dealing with issues and his local knowledge makes him aware of what crime has been committed in the area.

 Peter had the challenging task of taking over his role from a retired officer who was loved by the local community, however he has managed to continue the great work of his predecessor and forge even stronger links with his partners and parishioners.

 Great Yarmouth District

-He is currently working on reducing begging in the town to improve the quality of life for residents and shoppers.
-Nigel has served in the force for over twenty years and brings a wealth of knowledge and policing skills to his beat, where he takes personal pride in making the town centre a better place for all.
+Andy is described as a police officer who brings years of knowledge and policing skills to his beat, where he takes personal pride in making Great Yarmouth town centre a better place for all.

 North Norfolk District

 PC Barrie Cresswell is due to retire shortly after 30 years’ service, and he will be sorely missed by his colleagues and the communities he has served.

 Most recently, he has been the Beat Manager for Cromer and eleven surrounding parishes.
 During his time Barrie has built up a huge network of community contacts and is often seen out engaging with local residents and tourists, as well as visiting ‘hard to reach’ groups including day care centres and the local foodbank where he is always happy to discuss any issues that arise.

 Barrie has worked tirelessly throughout his service, often coming in on rest days to provide reassurance to the community.
 Though a period of change and evolution, Barrie is described as a proper old-fashioned Community Police Officer who has built trust and confidence and been an invaluable asset to the North Norfolk policing team.